MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 The Copy, Paste, Tweak-er: I'm going to figure out which line of your code will change the colour.
 Main doers of every day analytics.
 Probably never going to get them to build an R package.

+Liz Matthews, ["How to grow your own data scientists: a practical guide for the data-driven C-Suite"](https://www.hrzone.com/talent/development/how-to-grow-your-own-data-scientists-a-practical-guide-for-the-data-driven-c#.XO0MXbwbtig.twitter), hrzone.com, 2019-05-28

 _ELABORATE_

 ### Plugging data science into a large data-centric organization